ESPN Zone

 ESPN Zone was a theme restaurant and entertainment center chain in the United States that included arcades, TV studios, and radio studios, operated by the Disney Regional Entertainment subsidiary of Walt Disney Parks and Resorts using the Disney-owned ESPN brand.
-While the ESPN Zone name is no longer used, similar, still-operating restaurants include the ESPN Club at Disney's BoardWalk Resort and the ESPN Grill at ESPN Wide World of Sports, both located within the Walt Disney World complex in Bay Lake, Florida.
+ESPN Zone was founded by Art Levitt on July 11, 1998 and became defunct on June 2, 2018.
+While the ESPN Zone name is no longer used, the similar ESPN Grill at ESPN Wide World of Sports is located within the Walt Disney World complex in Bay Lake, Florida with counter service and light theming.
+ESPN Club at Disney's BoardWalk Resort closed in 2022.

 Background

 In 1992, Art Levitt conceived of an ESPN/Disney project, while he was Disney Parks and Resorts vice president of resorts and special projects, to increase Disney's Pleasure Island's attractions.
 Levitt's concept was "to put an ESPN experience in Disney World".
 Despite discussions with ESPN, the project was not immediately given the green light.
 Levitt exited Disney for the CEO post at Hard Rock Cafe International.
 The ESPN Club sports bar, at Walt Disney World with 13,000 square feet of TV screens, was a modest attempt that came from those discussions, and drew enough attendance as a proof of concept.
 The restaurant opened on July 1, 1996, at the BoardWalk entertainment complex.

 A similar project, Sports Center USA, led by Lynda O'Dea working with ABC Sports, attempted to get started in the early 1990s with its selected first location at Baltimore's Power Plant.
 A lack of financing ended this project that was done in conjunction with Capital Cities/ABC, Inc.